wilsonmar/wilsonmar.github.io/_posts/2021-06-15-azure-data.md

    ### Defender

-   "Microsoft Defender" is a suite of "unified" offerings to discover and classify sensitive data, protect data and respond to data risks in Azure SQL Database and Azure Synapse Analytics.
+   "Microsoft Defender" is a suite of "unified" offerings to discover and classify sensitive data, protect data and respond to data risks in Azure SQL Database and <a href="#Azure+Synapse+Analytics">Azure Synapse Analytics</a>.
 It's a unified solution that includes Azure SQL Database Advanced Threat Protection (ATP) and Azure SQL Database Vulnerability Assessment (VA).
-It's built into Azure SQL Database and Azure Synapse Analytics and is enabled by default.
+It's built into Azure SQL Database and <a href="#Azure+Synapse+Analytics">Azure Synapse Analytics</a>, enabled by default.
 It's also available for Azure SQL Managed Instance and SQL Server on Azure Virtual Machines. [<a target="_blank" href="https://docs.microsoft.com/en-us/azure/azure-sql/database/advanced-data-security">DOCS</a>]

 1. Select Next: Security > and set the Enable Microsoft Defender for SQL option to "Not now" during testing.